CybercentreCanada/assemblyline-service-antivirus/README.md

 - `json_key_for_post`: If the file contents will be POSTed to the antivirus product as the value in a JSON key-value pair, this value is the key.
 - `result_in_headers`: A boolean indicating if the antivirus signature will be found in the response headers.
 - `base64_encode`: A boolean indicating if the file contents should be base64 encoded prior to being POSTed to the antivirus product server.
-- `via_proxy`: A boolean indicating if the antivirus product service is a proxy.
-This is used to grab the antivirus product service version from the response headers.
 - `version_endpoint`: The URI endpoint at which the service is listening for a GET for the antivirus product service version.